void0428/ecommerce/QUICKSTART.md

 - Delete `node_modules` and run `npm install` again
 - Check that backend is running on port 8000
 - Clear browser cache if you see CORS errors
+- Vite uses port 3000 by default (configurable in `vite.config.js`)

 ### Database Issues
 - Delete `db.sqlite3` and run migrations again